danninemx/google-books-search/README.md

 git clone https://github.com/danninemx/google-books-search.git
 npm i     # or yarn
 npm start # or yarn run start

+# This will run a local instance of the app.
+If not automatically guided, open `localhost:3001` on your web browser.
 ```

 ### 2. Search for a book.

-Entering a keyword and pressing "Search" will query Google Books for matching books, then display the following for each:
+Entering a keyword and pressing "Search" will query Google Books for matching books, then display the following for each book:

 - `Title` - Title of the book from the Google Books API